raganwald-deprecated/homoiconic/2012/08/coffeescript_for_ruby_developers.md

 Thinking in CoffeeScript
 ===

-I spotted a funny joke on Twitter the other day: "I can always tell when a Ruby developer writes JavaScript, because it's not JavaScript, it's CoffeeScript."——[vance Lucas][vlucas]
+I spotted a funny joke on Twitter the other day: "I can always tell when a Ruby developer writes JavaScript, because it's not JavaScript, it's CoffeeScript."——[Vance Lucas][vlucas]

 [vlucas]: http://twitter.com/vlucas